Health Care & Wellness

 What are States’ Policy Options to Slow the Spread of COVID-19?

 July 7, 2020 | Bill Kramer

 States have shifted the focus of their COVID-19 response from managing the public health crisis to the economic recovery phase.
-States have started allowing certain businesses to open, and most have announced plans for a phased reopening of the economy.
-Since each state’s degree of “openness” is determined by many factors, and because each state handled pandemic response differently, MultiState has developed a guide to condense these factors into one easy-to-understand “openness score” that allows you to compare states to one another.
-States are evaluated based on 11 factors, and the data behind this guide is updated daily.
+We've developed a guide to condense various "openness" factors into one easy-to-understand score so you can compare states to one another.

 To monitor the state and local government response to the coronavirus, MultiState created a COVID-19 State and Local Policy Dashboard in early March that provides a quick and easy reference to updates and information issued by state and key local agencies and policymakers.
 But after a government-mandated shutdown of many businesses across the country, governors are now focused on “reopening” the economy.

 MultiState's COVID-19 State Reopening Guide provides a numerical rating of each state’s degree of “openness” — in other words, how open for business is each state now that states have begun shifting their focus to economic recovery?
 Each state’s rating is calculated based on a daily grading of eleven key factors.
 The map and chart below indicate current ratings, and the matrix and methodology section dives into the details.

 Once a state decides its public health crisis has abated sufficiently to begin easing restrictions, the reopening process in each state is unique but generally resembles a reversal of the initial order of shutdowns we witnessed on a rapid basis in mid-March.
 This phased-in approach will take much longer than the initial shutdown and could still potentially reverse if a COVID-19 outbreak reemerges.